simboden/BVtkNodes/docs/BVTKNodes.rst

 VTK To Blender
 ^^^^^^^^^^^^^^

-This is the main node, which converts VTK mesh data into Blender mesh.
+This is the main node, which converts VTK surface mesh data into a Blender mesh.

 - **Name** specifies the object and mesh names for the Blender object which will be created.
 Note: Any pre-existing mesh will be deleted